cynthialmy/cynthialmy.github.io/_posts/2025-01-15-airwallex.md

 ### Metrics-Driven Iteration

-Validation rules were treated as experiments, not permanent fixtures.
+Validation rules were treated as experiments.
 We A/B tested strictness by corridor, tuned error messaging for self-serve correction, and maintained three rollback triggers: corridor-level failure spikes, conversion drops beyond 3%, and support ticket volume rising above target.

 ---